 STANDARDS FOR INTERCONNECTION OF DISTRIBUTED GENERATION

-Prior to submitting an Application through either the Expedited or Standard Process, all Interconnecting Customers with Facilities that are 500kW or greater must request and receive a Pre-Application Report from the Company.
+Prior to submitting an Application through either the Expedited or Standard Process, all Interconnecting Customers seeking to interconnect Facilities with an Export Capacity of 500kW or greater must request and receive a Pre-Application Report from the Company.
 If the Pre-Application is not received within the applicable Time Frame, the Interconnecting Customer can file its Application.
 The Pre-Application Form is located in Exhibit B and the Pre-Application Report process is described in more detail in Section 3.2.

-Simplified – This is for Listed inverter-based Facilities with a power rating of 15 kW or less single phase or 25 kW or less three-phase depending on the service configuration, and located on radial EPSs under certain conditions.
-A Listed inverter-based Facility located on a spot network EPS with a rating less than 1/15 of the Interconnecting Customer’s minimum load or on an areas network EPS with a rating less than 1/15 of the Interconnecting Customer’s minimum load and 15 kW or less would also be eligible.
+Simplified – This simplified process is the fastest and least costly interconnection path.
+The eligibility requirements for the simplified process are provided below..

 Expedited – This is for Listed Facilities that pass certain pre-specified screens on a radial EPS.